dhasenan/pierce/README.md

 log4net.config
 --------------
-This controls the loging policy. https://logging.apache.org/log4net/release/config-examples.html will show you how to modify this.
+This controls the logging policy. https://logging.apache.org/log4net/release/config-examples.html will show you how to modify this.
 You may wish to change the log directory, filename, threshold, or retention, or add an SMTP appender (to get emailed about errors).